Mariners stack their record in one-run games as bullpen holds on for win vs. Rangers

 Never a doubt.

-“We play some one run games, don’t we?,” Servais said.
+“We play some one run games, don’t we?”
+Servais said.
 “It’s amazing how many close games we play.
 That homer in the eighth inning was really big to give us that little bit of cushion.”

 While Montero and the Mariners needed every ounce of that cushion, Servais wasn’t displeased.
 The runner that scored reached on a fluky swinging bunt.